djm1203/AxiomBot/docs/architecture.md

 ```
 axiom/                          ← parent POM
-├── axiom-api/                  ← shared contract layer
+├── axiom-api/                  ← shared contract layer (pure Java, no RuneLite)
-├── axiom-plugin/               ← RuneLite plugin engine
+├── axiom-plugin/               ← RuneLite plugin + all implementations (fat JAR)
-├── axiom-launcher/             ← standalone launcher app (Phase 3)
+├── axiom-launcher/             ← standalone launcher app (Phase 3 — not yet built)
-└── axiom-scripts/
+└── axiom-scripts/              ← parent POM for all scripts
     ├── axiom-woodcutting/
+    ├── axiom-fishing/
+    ├── axiom-firemaking/
+    ├── axiom-alchemy/
+    ├── axiom-herblore/
+    ├── axiom-fletching/
+    ├── axiom-crafting/
     ├── axiom-mining/
+    ├── axiom-smithing/
+    ├── axiom-combat/
-    ├── axiom-agility/
+    ├── axiom-thieving/
-    └── ... (one module per script)
+    └── axiom-agility/          ← DEFERRED (obstacle sequencing complexity)
 ```

 Dependency rules:
-- `axiom-api` has NO RuneLite dependency — it's pure Java
+- `axiom-api` has NO RuneLite dependency — pure Java
-- `axiom-plugin` depends on `axiom-api` + RuneLite as `provided`
+- `axiom-plugin` depends on `axiom-api` + RuneLite as `provided`; shades all script modules into one fat JAR
-- Each script module depends on `axiom-api` only (NOT `axiom-plugin`)
+- Each script module depends on `axiom-api` only (NOT `axiom-plugin` or RuneLite)
-- `axiom-launcher` depends on nothing from the bot engine — it just spawns processes
+- `axiom-launcher` depends on nothing from the bot engine — it spawns processes only

+**Current script loading model (Phase 1–2):** Script classes are shaded into the plugin JAR at build time. `ScriptLoader` discovers them via classpath scan for `@ScriptManifest`.
+No separate JAR deployment needed.

+**Future script loading model (Phase 4):** Script JARs downloaded separately to `~/.axiom/scripts/` and loaded at runtime via `URLClassLoader`.
+Adding a script = drop a JAR, no plugin recompile.

 ---